normalsql/normalsql/README.md

     int age
 ```

+Notice the properties created for each result column `first`, `last`,  and `age`.

-Here's how your app will use these wrappers:
+How your app uses these wrappers:

 ```java
 // pseudo-code